timacdonald/json-api/README.md

-# JSON:API JsonResource for Laravel
+# JSON:API Resource for Laravel

 A lightweight Laravel implementation of JSON:API.